 There are plenty of ways to find a real estate agent.
 Here are some places to look for a real estate agent:

-- Ask for recommendations: Chances are, someone you know has used a real estate agent in the past.
+- Recommendations: Chances are, someone you know has used a real estate agent in the past.
 Ask them if they can provide you with a recommendation.

 - Search online: An online search of real estate agents in your area can provide a long list of real estate agents.

-- Look at current listings: You can also look at local home listings, take note of the agents, and contact them.
+- Look at current listings: Look at local home listings, take note of the agents, and contact them.

-- Attend an open house: It’s also possible to attend an open house and meet the real estate agent involved — and other real estate agents who might be at the open house.
+- Attend an open house: Attend an open house and meet the real estate agent involved—and other real estate agents who might be at the open house.

 - Check the NAR website: The National Association of Realtors offers a database of agents who are members of the NAR in your area.
 Members of the NAR are required to meet certain standards and agree to a code of ethics.

 Once you’ve identified some qualified real estate agents, meet with them.
-You want to find out what their experience level is, how well they know the local market, and get a feel for how well you’d work together.
+You want to find out what their experience levels are, how well they know the local market, and get a feel for how well you’d work together.
 It’s important to find someone you’re comfortable with since you’ll be spending a lot of time together.

 In some cases, when you work with a real estate agent, whether to buy or to sell, you might be required to sign an agreement.
-This agreement gives the agent the ability to represent you, as well as also expresses your commitment to working with them.
+This agreement gives the agent permission to represent you, as well as expresses your commitment to working with them.
 Not every agent requires an agreement, but some do, and you need to read through the agreement before moving forward.